canonical/netbox/docs/features/configuration-rendering.md

 # Configuration Rendering

-!!! info "This feature was introduced in NetBox v3.5."

 One of the critical aspects of operating a network is ensuring that every network node is configured correctly.
 By leveraging configuration templates and [context data](./context-data.md), NetBox can render complete configuration files for each device on your network.

 ```mermaid